'The situation in Wuhan was chilling' - The Scoop

 Access to Wuhan, the centre of the coronavirus epidemic, has been severely limited since January 23 when the Chinese government ordered all public access to the city to be shut down.
 The city’s 11 million people were ordered to stay indoors and limit their interactions with others.

-“The situation in Wuhan was chilling… The stillness that you see on social media is true.
+“The situation in Wuhan was chilling… The stillness that you see on social media is real.
 Because the coronavirus spreads quickly and can also affect healthy individuals, so I had to limit my time outside,” Abd Najib said.

 The student had to buy food in bulk, enough to last one to two weeks while he locked himself in his room.

-“None of my closest friends in Wuhan are infected by the virus.
+“None of my close friends in Wuhan are infected by the virus.
 My roommate had been evacuated earlier so it was just me in the room.
 There was less chance for infection.”

 However, he soon discovered he was running low on food.